The Conversation

-The Conversation premiered at the 1974 Cannes Film Festival, where it won the Palme d'Or, the festival's highest prize, and was released theatrically on April 7, 1974 by Paramount Pictures to critical acclaim but box office disappointment, grossing $4.2 million on a $1.6 million budget.
-The film received three nominations at the 47th Academy Awards; Best Picture, Best Original Screenplay, and Best Sound.
+The Conversation premiered at the 1974 Cannes Film Festival, where it won the Palme d'Or, and was released theatrically on April 7, 1974, by Paramount Pictures to critical acclaim.
+It made $4.4 million during its original release, and after several re-releases, its total rose to $4.8 million on a $1.6 million budget.
+The film received three nominations at the 47th Academy Awards: Best Picture, Best Original Screenplay, and Best Sound.

+Since its release in 1974, the film has not lost its current relevance to the subject matter.
 In 1995, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".